 Based on publicly available information, we have identified, among others, various product candidates in clinical development for the chronic treatment of dry eye disease in the United States.
 Mimetogen has a small molecule topical TrkA agonist formulation, MIM-D3, which is currently in Phase 3 clinical development.
 Sun Pharmaceuticals has a topical cyclosporine formulation, SecieraTM, that has completed a Phase 3 trial.
-ReGenTree has a topical thymosin Beta 4 formulation, TGN-259, that is currently in Phase 3 trials.
-Allergan has a topical dry eye program, AGN-195263, in Phase 3 trials for evaporative dry eye.
+ReGenTree has a topical dry eye program, AGN-195263, in Phase 3 trials for evaporative dry eye.
 There also are other product candidates for the treatment of dry eye disease in the United States in earlier stage development.
 Further, Oculeve, which was acquired by Allergan, is developing True Tear a nasal neurostimulation medical device that is intended to increase tear production.
 We are not aware of any product candidate in Phase 3 clinical development in the United States for the short-term treatment of dry eye disease.